chrismcr8743/MachineLearning/README.md

 ## Overview
-This repository implements a full end-to-end pipeline for predicting residual bullet velocity after penetration through different laminates, using both neural networks (with automated hyperparameter tuning) and Random Forests.
-It includes data preprocessing, Hyperband‐driven tuning, model fine-tuning, per-laminate specialization, evaluation scripts, and a suite of customizable plotting utilities.
+This repository implements an end-to-end pipeline for **real-time prediction of a projectile’s entire velocity profile**—both before and after penetration—through steel/polyurea laminates.
+A Keras-based neural network (with automated Hyperband tuning) and a Random Forest baseline both learn from finite-element simulation data **provided by the author of “Real-time prediction of projectile penetration to laminates…”** (Pushkar Wadagbalkar and G.R.
+Liu, *Defence Technology* 2021).
+The goal is to outperform the original models in that paper.

 ## Features
 - **Data preprocessing**: one-hot encoding of categorical features and MinMax scaling